rooseveltframework/roosevelt/README.md

 #### Troubleshooting the automated tests

 If some of the automated tests fail for you when they shouldn't be, make sure you remove the `test/app` folder and kill any Node.js processes (e.g. `killall node`) before running the test suite again.

+#### Support Roosevelt's development

+You can support Roosevelt's development and maintenance by [buying merch](https://curly-braces-merch.printify.me/products) or [donating](https://www.paypal.com/donate/?hosted_button_id=2L2X8GRXZCGJ6).
+Please note that donations are not tax-deductible.
+Thank you for your support!